panda-re/lava/README.md

 # Quick Start

-On a system running Ubuntu 16.04, you should be able to just do `python2 setup.py`.
-Note that this install script will install packages and make changes to your system).
-Once it finishes, you should have [PANDA](https://github.com/panda-re/panda) installed into `panda/build/` (PANDA is used to perfor dynamic taint analysis).
+On a system running Ubuntu 16.04, you should be able to just run `python2 setup.py`.
+Note that this install script will install packages and make changes to your system.
+Once it finishes, you should have [PANDA](https://github.com/panda-re/panda) installed into `panda/build/` (PANDA is used to perform dynamic taint analysis).

-Next, run `init-host.py` to generate a host.json file.
+Next, run `init-host.py` to generate a `host.json`.
-This creates a `host.json` file used by LAVA that describes settings specific to your host machine.
+This file is used by LAVA to store settings specific to your machine.
 You can edit these settings as necessary, but the default values should work.

 Project configurations are located in the `target_configs` directory, where every configuration is located at `target_configs/projectname/projectname.json`.
-These scripts reference paths relative to values set in your `host.json` file.
+Paths specified within these configuration files are relative to values set in your `host.json` file.

-Finally, you can run `scripts/lava.sh` to actually inject bugs into a program.
-Just provide the name of a project that is in the `target_configs` directory
+Finally, you can run `./scripts/lava.sh` to actually inject bugs into a program.
+Just provide the name of a project that is in the `target_configs` directory, for example:

 ```
-scripts/lava.sh toy
+./scripts/lava.sh toy
 ```

 You should now have a buggy copy of toy!